University of Michigan African Presidential Scholars Programme (UMAPS) 2022/2023

 - Opportunity to present research to the U-M community

-Duration of Scholarship: Eligible scholars may apply to visit U-M for a semester (four months) or for a half year (six months) beginning in Late August 2019 -Early February 2020
+Eligible scholars may apply to visit U-M for a semester (four months) or for a half year (six months) beginning in Late August 2022 -Early February 2023

-Applications from a wide range of disciplines and schools are welcome; applications that align with the center’s initiatives—African Heritage, African Social Research, and STEM-Africa—are encouraged
+- Upload a scholarly program/research proposal (not to exceed five pages).
+Applications from a wide range of disciplines and schools are welcome; applications that align with the center’s disciplinary initiatives—AHHI, ASRI, and STEM-Africa—are encouraged

-- Provide a complete name and contact information of the department head, dean, or vice chancellor at the applicant’s home institution who will be writing their letter of support (See link in scholarship Webpage)
+- Provide complete name and contact information of the department head, dean, or vice chancellor at the applicant’s home institution who will be writing their letter of support

-Important to Note: Only applications submitted through the online system will be considered.
-ASC does not accept electronic (PDF) or hard copy submissions of the application.
+Only applications submitted through the online system will be considered.